Ultra-fast Hong-Ou-Mandel interferometry via temporal filtering: Pump repetition rate and purity of the HSP

-{\bf Pump repetition rate and purity of the HSP.} We first revisit the method to generate the pure HSP, and then show the influence of the pump repetition rate on the spectral purity.
-The spectral purity of the HSP is calculated from the joint spectral amplitude~(JSA) of the biphoton state~(the detail is given in Method section).
+We first revisit the method to generate the pure HSP, and then show the influence of the pump repetition rate on the spectral purity.
+The spectral purity of the HSP is calculated from the JSA of the biphoton state~(the detail is given in Appendix~\ref{app:A}).
 In pulsed pump regime, the JSA can be assumed to be a broad two-dimensional~(2D) Gaussian, which inherits the spectral distribution of the mode-locked pump pulse as shown in Fig.~\ref{fig:SPDC}(a).
-Here, for simplicity, we ignored the contribution of the phase matching amplitude of the nonlinear crystal.
+Here, for simplicity, we assumed that the phase matching bandwidth of the nonlinear crystal is sufficiently broad, and contribution of the phase matching function is negligible.
 Since the signal and idler photons possess frequency correlation, detecting one photon projects the other photon~(HSP) into a mixed state.
-The frequency correlation can be removed by performing the spectral filtering or engineering the phase matching amplitude via the GVM technique as shown in Fig.~\ref{fig:SPDC}(b).
-We note that, in this model, only the envelope of the pump spectrum was considered and its internal structure was neglected since the comb spacing is assumed to be sufficiently narrow.
-By contrast, such a discrete comb structure in the pump, which is inherited by the JSA, becomes no longer negligible when the frequency spacing gets broader over the GHz range.
+The frequency correlation can be removed by performing the spectral filtering or engineering the phase matching amplitude via the group velocity matching technique~(GVM)~\cite{PhysRevA.56.1534,PhysRevA.56.1627,PhysRevLett.100.133601,mosley2008conditional,PhysRevLett.105.253601} as shown in Fig.~\ref{fig:SPDC}(b).
+We note that, in this model, only the envelope of the pump spectrum was usually considered and its internal comb structure was neglected, since the timing resolution of the detectors is assumed to be enough high as was discussed in Ref.\,\cite{tapster1998}.
+By contrast, we remove the assumption to consider the influence of the timing resolution.
 In this case, the JSA of the biphoton state is given by

 where $\Delta$, $\gamma^2_p$ and $\sigma^2_p$ are the frequency spacing, the envelope variance of the pump comb and the variance of the each tooth, respectively.
-Here, for simplicity, we considered the detuning from the centre angular frequency of SPDC photons.
+Here, for simplicity, we considered the detuning from the center angular frequency of SPDC photons.
 This situation is shown in Fig.~\ref{fig:SPDC}(c).
 In this regime, even after performing the GVM or the spectral filtering on the SPDC photons, the JSA still retains a frequency correlation as shown in Fig.~\ref{fig:SPDC}(d).
-Namely, as one increases the pump repetition rate, the JSA gets sparser and the relevant degradation in the spectral purity of HSP limits the clock rate of the pure HSP generation.